About

 Sonar Education AI Podcasts — released September 2024, side project; built a tool that generates AI educational podcasts that are made to be assigned.
 Right after we “launched,” Google announced their [much much better] version, and we laughed and decided to move on.

-McGraw Hill AI Reader — released August 2024, lead product manager: >100K students across the country have used AI Reader >1M times.
+McGraw Hill AI Reader — released August 2024, lead product manager: >1M student users.
+Used >30M times.
 I showed up to MH with a lot of excitement and this idea became a labor of love— I got it funded, and led every piece of it from design to engineering to GTM, caring an [irrational] amount about it going well.
-I’m very proud of the work we did and the impact we made on students who use it everyday.
+I’m very proud of the work we did and the impact we made on the millions of students who use it everyday.

 Research, blogs, & presentations